UNDERSTANDING THE COMPANIES (BENEFICIAL OWNERSHIP INFORMATION) REGULATIONS, 2020

 In the absence of time lines, enforcement will remain an issue, since the information is required to be lodged with the Registrar of Companies “within 30 days”, failing which the company and each officer will have committed an offence and be liable to pay the stipulated fines.

-Should you have any queries or need any clarifications with respect to corporate matters, please do not hesitate to contact Vikram C. Kanji or Ruby Njenga at A.B.
-Patel & Patel Advocates, Mombasa.
+Should you have any queries or need any clarifications with respect to consumer rights matters, please do not hesitate to contact Vikram C Kanji or Ruby Njenga at A B Patel & Patel Advocates, Mombasa.

 The contents of this publication are for reference purposes only.
 They do not constitute legal advice and should not be relied upon.
 Specific legal advice about your specific circumstances should always be sought separately before taking any action based on this publication.